-I firmly believe that the next wave of extremely powerful internet and web based applications must not only grab specific intent, but also leverage the crowd to provide that human insight.
-If we invent structured ways in which to process the work for and from the crowd, and use techniques in order to train and improve the crowd’s response, then we should have an incredibly powerful force of ability and knowledge which can truly create the next web.
+I firmly believe that the next wave of extremely powerful internet and web-based applications must not only grab specific intent but also leverage the crowd to provide that human insight.
+If we invent structured ways in which to process the work for and from the crowd and use techniques in order to train and improve the crowd’s response, then we should have an incredibly powerful force of ability and knowledge that can truly create the next web.

 Suppose I’m driving up to San Francisco and its 3 PM in the afternoon for a meeting.
 The system knows that I usually have dinner around 6 PM because that is when I typically have dinner according to my calendar and history.
 Because it’s harvested the location of my meeting in San Francisco from my calendar it knows where I’m going to be for my meeting that goes from say 4 to 530.